riasadulhoq/Docker-Fundamentals/README.md

 Virtual Servers consists of following (bottom to top):

-- Hardware Resources (CPU, Memory, Storage etc.)
+- Physical/Hardware Resources (CPU, Memory, Storage etc.)

+It is known as VM Host, you can have multiple

+- **Hypervisor** (VMware, Hyper-V, Virtual Box etc) works as a referee, allows VM machines to access Hardware resources

+On top of the Hypervisor application(s) will have it's own OS & Runtime(s)
 - OS

-Together know as VM Host, you can have multiple

-- **Hypervisor** (VMware)

-On top of the Hypervisor each application will have it's own OS & Runtime
-- OS
 - Runtime Environment & Dependencies
 - Application

-Each application is separate.
+Each VM machine is separate, can be of different sizes.

 ![Virtual Server](./assets/Virtual-Servers.jpg)